 Friends of Greenwich Point Ornaments

+The 2024 and 2024 ornaments are still for sale.
 The 2024 ornament, twelfth in our annual Greenwich Point Ornament series, features a hand painted springtime scene of the Seaside Garden, featuring flowers and trees in full bloom looking toward the water.

-Due to the popularity of last year’s ornament, we brought it back in limited quantities.
 The 2023 ornament features a hand painted autumn scene of the stone pillars, on the northern side of the park, featuring the horse and buggy many have seen on the roads of Old Greenwich and within Greenwich Point.

-The ornaments are a limited edition for $25 each and come in a festive silk box, perfect for holiday gifts!
+The ornaments are a limited edition for $25 each and come in a festive silk box, perfect for gifts!

 You may purchase the 2023 or 2024 by emailing us at info@friendsofgreenwichpoint.org.
 We will contact you to organize a pick up time and payment.